neocruiser/neocruiser.github.io/static/bassim-academic-cv.md

 **Role of
 [PPARs](https://en.wikipedia.org/wiki/Peroxisome_proliferator-activated_receptor)
-in glioblastoma and breast cancer** *Fall 2009* Identified PPAR-regulated genes.
-Protein-DNA (ChIP) essays validated the genes cell migration function & their potential in cancer therapy.
+in glioblastoma and breast cancer** *Fall 2009* Designed a predictive model for gene selection that work on top of mining gene affinity databases.
+Validated PPAR-regulated genes by protein-DNA (ChIP) essays and their function in cell migration function \& potential targeting in cancer therapy.

 **Designing analyses that estimate mutation affinity** *Fall 2008* Developed a pattern recognition technique in collaboration with